What is an EDC knife? My Preferred Choice for Everyday Tasks

 2. Medium EDC knives:

-This would be the perfect choice for beginners.
+If you are looking for your first EDC blade, this might be the right choice for you.
 The average blade length is between 3 and 4 inches.
 Holding it while doing any task is easy, as it weighs only about 0.3 lbs.

 3. Large EDC knives:

 If you want a knife that can do demanding tasks, this might be the right option for you.
 The average size of these knives are 4 inches and more.
-The average weight is 0.43 lbs (0.19 kg).
+The average weight is 0.4 lbs (0.19 kg)

 This isn’t recommended if you haven’t used an EDC before.
 Once you get used to smaller or medium-sized knives, you can move on to this.